-and symmetrizing it according to There are now some subtle points to discuss.
-Firstly, the symmetric tensor $\tilde{\varPsi}_{\alpha\beta}$ is the Lie derivative of the metric along $ X^{\beta}$: $ \pounds_{X}g_{\alpha\beta}=\nabla_{\alpha}X_{\beta}+\nabla_{\beta}X_{\alpha} $.
-Secondly, the Lorentz constraint cannot be invoked for spins 1,0 and 1/2 because it would force $\tilde{\varPsi}_{\alpha\beta} $ to vanish which cannot be true in general.
-Even weak gravitational fields gravitate; the gravitational field along $ X^{\beta} $ is not constant so $ \pounds_{X}g_{\alpha\beta}\neq0 $.
-It follows from (\ref{phiab}) that $ \Phi $ is given by in an affine parameterization where the geodesic term $ 2u_{\lambda}u^{\alpha}\nabla_{\alpha}X^{\lambda} $ vanishes. $ \Phi $ replaces the Lorentz constraint.
-Thirdly, the additional divergenceless constraint cannot apply to the KG spin-1 and spin-1/2 equations as shown below.
+where $f\neq0 $ is the magnitude of vector $ X^{\varrho} $ and $ f_{(\kappa)}\neq0 $ the magnitude of $ X^{\kappa} $.
 The fundamental goal of this article: to find a natural connection between quantum theory and MGR, is now attainable.
-Once it is established that the Lie derivative of the metric $\tilde{\varPsi}_{\alpha\beta}$ is a fundamental part of the multi-spin KG equation for a given spin, it directly connects MGR to quantum theory by the relation Establishing the line element field as the fundamental quantum vector is also important.
-In that regard, the spin-1 KG equation is derived directly from an action functional involving $ X^{\beta} $ and its covariant derivative.
+Once it is established that the Lie derivative of the metric in a Lorentzian spacetime, $\tilde{\varPsi}_{\alpha\beta}$, is a fundamental part of the multi-spin KG equation for a given spin, it directly connects MGR to quantum field theory by the relation It is now shown that the Lie derivative of the metric is rudimentary to the multi-spin KG equation for spins 0,1 and an outer product of spin 1/2 spinors, by examining each spin.